aaaaaa123456789/pokerevo/utils/libeps/docs.md

 The bindings attempt to expose the above functions and constants in other languages.
 They intentionally expose an interface nearly identical to the C interface, that therefore follows the above documentation; no new functionality is defined and/or abstracted by the bindings.
-Therefore, they should be wrapped by proper interfaces that follow the conventions and standards of the languages they are written.
+Therefore, they should be wrapped by proper interfaces that follow the conventions and standards of the languages they are written in.

 As the bindings behave identically to the C interface, explicit object destruction is mandatory.
 The garbage collection methods of the bindings' languages will not work on these objects, and therefore they will be never collected; the